costaivo/tutorial-reactjs/quotes-103.md

 In quotes-104, we'll:

-- Add state management for the search functionality
+- Add Quote Card Component
-- Implement filtering quotes by author
-- Add error handling and loading states
+- Add Search Form
-- Enhance the user experience with feedback messages
+- Link the Author Page to the Quotes Page

 This will make our application fully interactive and user-friendly.